MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 To bind data to your template, use the `data` field in your Widget definition.
 This field should be set to a URL that returns valid JSON data.

-The template defined in [the previous section](#choose-or-define-a-widget-template) contains 2 variables: `name` and `meetingNb`, enclosed binding expression syntax: `${}`.
-So the data returned by the `data` URL in your Widget definition should contain values for these variables.
+The template defined in [the previous section](#choose-or-define-a-widget-template) contains two variables: `name` and `meetingNb`, which are enclosed in the binding expression syntax: `${}`.
+The data that's returned by the `data` URL in your Widget definition should contain values for these variables.

 Here is an example of what the `data` URL might return: